-Similar to toxicity, Environment Canada (2001) derived relative estrogenicity (RE) factors based on the data of Jobling and Sumpter (1993), in which induction of vitellogenin in trout hepatocytes was measured.
-A summary of both the relative toxicity and estrogenicity factors are presented in Table 19 below.
+Similar to the Toxic Equivalency Factors, Environment Canada (2001) derived relative estrogenicity (RE) factors based on the data of Jobling and Sumpter (1993), in which induction of vitellogenin in trout hepatocytes was measured.
+A summary of both the relative toxicity and estrogenicity factors are presented in Table 22.